zhill/enterprise-docs/content/docs/overview/sso/_index.md

 Anchore Enterprise 2.1+ can be configured to support user login to the UI using identities from external identity providers that support SAML 2.0.
-In such a configuration, Anchore never stores any credentials for the users, only their usernames and Anchore permissions, and all UI access is gated thru a user's valid login into the identity provider.
+In such a configuration, Anchore never stores any credentials for the users, only their usernames and Anchore permissions, and all UI access is gated through a user's valid login into the identity provider.
 Anchore uses the external provider to verify username identity and initialize a username, account, and roles on first login for a new user.
 Once a user's identity is initialized in Anchore, the Anchore administrator may manage user permissions by managing the roles associated with the user's identity in Anchore itself.